mum-project/docs/source/postfix-and-dovecot.blade.md

 password = mum_postfix_password
 hosts = 127.0.0.1
 dbname = mum_database
-query = SELECT GROUP_CONCAT(DISTINCT alias_recipients.recipient_address SEPARATOR ',') FROM aliases INNER JOIN alias_recipients ON aliases.id = alias_recipients.alias_id INNER JOIN domains ON aliases.domain_id = domains.id WHERE aliases.local_part = '%u' AND domains.domain = '%d' AND domains.active = 1;
+query = SELECT GROUP_CONCAT(DISTINCT alias_recipients.recipient_address SEPARATOR ',') FROM aliases INNER JOIN alias_recipients ON aliases.id = alias_recipients.alias_id INNER JOIN domains ON aliases.domain_id = domains.id WHERE aliases.local_part = '%u' AND domains.domain = '%d' AND aliases.active = 1 AND domains.active = 1;
 @endcomponent

 ### Virtual Mailbox Maps
-This file is cool.
+For Postfix to be able to perform an SQL lookup on available mailboxes, it needs to know the credentials and the concrete SQL command.
+This file provides that information to your Postfix server.

 @component('_components.code_file')
     @slot('filename', '/etc/postfix/sql/mailboxes.cf')